Application Process Overview

 Your personal statement is a very important piece of your application and should be given a high degree of attention in the process.
 You can begin creating your first draft at any time, but serious work should be done a few months before applying.
-A personal statement is about you and your motivation for pursuing a career as an optometrist.
-Remember, why you want to be an optometrist is different from how you were inspired to become one.

 Get feedback!
 Have 3 or 4 people you can trust to be honest with you (professor, parent, advisor, etc.) read your essay and offer feedback.
 Give yourself plenty of time to make revisions.

 A great personal statement will answer the following:

 - Motivation - Why PA?
 Why PA over another helping profession?

 - Capacity - How have you prepared to become a PA?

 - Fit - What makes you a good fit for the profession?